Safety and Best Practices for Using Lime

 Author/Reviewed By: Josh Miller, Sales Manager: Baker Lime & North America Minerals

-Published: 4/15/2020
+Published: 5/12/2025

 Lime is a common yard fertilizer component due to its pH-balancing abilities and its cost-effectiveness.
 Although many homeowners know that a lime fertilizer treatment will help their grass grow faster and greener, some hesitate to use it out of concern about its effects on their family’s health.
-Fortunately, it is possible to use lime safely.
-The primary determinant in its potential to become a human health risk breaks down into one general factor — whether the lime is caustic (fast-acting but harmful) or non-caustic (safe but slightly less effective).

 If you’re considering a lime fertilizer for your yard care routine, it’s crucial to pick a type of lime yard treatment that’s safe for adults, kids and pets alike.
 In addition to selecting the right lime-based fertilizer for your lawn needs, you also need to follow specific guidelines when handling any kind of lime.

-Is Garden Lime Harmful to Humans?
+Is Lime Dust Harmful to Humans?

-Non-caustic lime is much safer to use.
 Ground from regular limestone, non-caustic lime contains mostly calcium carbonate.
 The most common varieties of non-caustic lime include calcitic limestone and dolomitic lime, and each type is safe to use in your garden.
 While these non-caustic lime varieties are safe, you still need to exercise certain precautions when using them in your yard.

 When applying non-caustic lime fertilizer to your lawn, keep the following safety measures in mind to ensure that you and your family stay safe: